Maintaining Your Home’s Rooftop Solar Panels

-Homeowners across the United States have turned to solar panels to generate renewable energy for their homes while supporting the environment.
-By generating your own power on-site with home solar panels, you take control over your electricity like never before.
-With a solar power solution on your roof, you can rely less on your utility and can potentially save thousands of dollars through the lifespan of your panel system.
+Homeowners across the U.S. have turned to rooftop solar panels to generate renewable energy for their homes while supporting the environment.
+By installing rooftop solar on your home, you can rely less on your utility and also potentially save thousands of dollars through the lifespan of your panel system.

-Solar panel maintenance can be very easy and infrequent.
-There are ways to reduce maintenance costs up front depending on the different panels that you purchase.
-There are also services available that can be hired to complete the cleaning and maintenance process for you.
+Of course, your array will require a bit of maintenance to maximize your solar panels' efficiency.
+The good news: This maintenance can be very easy and infrequent.
+And there are ways to reduce maintenance costs up-front, depending on the panels you purchase.
+There are also services available to complete the cleaning and maintenance process for you.

 Your residential solar panel maintenance is largely dependent on how the solar panels are designed and installed.
 When installing solar panels, you can reduce maintenance costs by:

-- Making sure you leave enough room to safely work (clean, remove a panel, access conduits).
+- Making sure you leave enough room to safely work (clean, remove a panel and access conduits).

-- Follow the guidelines presented by the National Electrical Code, International Building Code, International Residential Code, and other standards that will provide helpful guidelines for installing solar system in a safe and efficient manner, which includes designing for maintenance.
+- Follow the guidelines presented by the National Electrical Code, International Building Code, International Residential Code and other standards that provide helpful guidelines for installing solar system in a safe and efficient manner..

 If you are deciding between DIY and hiring a cleaning service, here are some considerations:

-- Costs are dependent on the number of panels – average cleaning cost is $5-10 per panel.
+- Costs are dependent on the number of panels.
+The average cleaning cost is $5-10 per panel.

 - Some companies will offer a flat rate up to a certain number of panels.

-- Thumbtack is a website that will help you find an estimate for cleaning services in your area.
+- Thumbtack is a website that can help you find an estimate for cleaning services in your area.

-- Homeowners will need to be mindful of mineral count in the water they use.
-Hard water can leave water spots that will reduce panel efficiency.
+- If you're doing the cleaning yourself, be mindful of the mineral count in your water; hard water can leave water spots that might reduce panel efficiency.

-If you decide to go with a professional, you need to know how to find one.
-If solar panels are popular in the area you live in, there should be an abundance of options.
-You can find a cleaning service by contacting your manufacturer, doing your own local research, or referring to the Better Business Bureau.
-Check out more ways to find a commercial cleaning company for your solar panels here.
+If you decide to contact a professional maintenance team, there are likely several options where you live.
+Start by contacting your manufacturer, doing your own local research or referring to the Better Business Bureau.
+Find more ways to find a commercial cleaning company for your solar panels here.

 Solar panel care should no longer be a concern for those deciding to take their commitment to the environment a step further by adding solar panels to their homes.